 global/locals dicts can be provided, which will be passed to the eval call.

-class IPython.lib.backgroundjobs.BackgroundJobFunc(func, args, kwargs) Bases: IPython.lib.backgroundjobs.BackgroundJobBase init (func, args, kwargs)
+class IPython.lib.backgroundjobs.BackgroundJobFunc(func, args, kwargs) Bases: IPython.lib.backgroundjobs.BackgroundJobBase init (func, args, kwargs) Create a new job from a callable object.

 Run a function call as a background job (uses a separate thread).